Gedde Watanabe: Early life and education

-Watanabe was born and raised in Ogden, Utah in a Japanese-American family.
-His mother, who had been previously interned during World War II, worked as a seamster at the Utah Tailoring Company.
+Watanabe was born and raised in Ogden, Utah, in a Japanese-American family.
+His mother worked as a seamstress at the Utah Tailoring Company.
 He performed in several dramatic productions in high school, both acting and singing.
 After graduation, Watanabe relocated to San Francisco, where he worked as a street musician while honing his acting skills.

 Career

 In 1976, Watanabe's first role was as a member of the original Broadway cast of Pacific Overtures, originating the roles of Priest, Girl, and The Boy.
 He has since appeared in a number of films and television series, the first of which was The Long Island Four in 1980.

 Many of his roles are caricatured East Asians with heavy accents, though he himself does not speak Japanese.